grevicoc/grevicoc/README.md

 ***All-rounder in Computer Science and Self Developer*** 🚀

 <h4> About Me! </h4>
-- :notebook_with_decorative_cover: I’m currently majoring Informatics Engineering at ITB
+- :notebook_with_decorative_cover: I’m currently majoring Informatics Engineering at ITB <br>
-- :triumph: Currently interested in Front-End and Back-End Web Development
+- :triumph: Currently interested in Front-End and Back-End Web Development <br>
-- :bowtie: Status: Open for Internship!
+- :bowtie: Status: Open for Internship! <br>
-- 📫 How to reach me: muhammadtitoprks@gmail.com
+- 📫 How to reach me: muhammadtitoprks@gmail.com <br>
-- ⚡ Motto: Little Progress is still a Progress!
+- ⚡ Motto: Little Progress is still a Progress! <br>

 <!--